syerramilli/lvgp-bayes/docs/source/index.rst

 LVGP-Bayes Documentation
 ========================

 LVGP-Bayes is a Python library for estimating Latent Variable Gaussian Process (LVGP) models through fully Bayesian inference.

-This package implements methods from the paper `Fully Bayesian Inference for Latent Variable Gaussian Process Models <https://arxiv.org/abs/2211.02218>`_ published in SIAM/ASA Journal on Uncertainty Quantification (2023).
+This package implements methods from the paper `Fully Bayesian Inference for Latent Variable Gaussian Process Models <https://doi.org/10.1137/22M1525600>`_ published in the SIAM/ASA Journal on Uncertainty Quantification (2023).

 🚀 Key Features
 ---------------

 - **Latent Variable Gaussian Processes**: Handle mixed categorical and quantitative inputs
 - **Fully Bayesian Inference**: MCMC sampling using NumPyro with HMC/NUTS
-- **Maximum A Posteriori (MAP) Estimation**: Fast optimization using SciPy
 - **Sparse Approximations**: FITC and VFE methods for scalability
-- **Custom Kernels and Priors**: Specialized implementations for Bayesian GP models

 .. warning::
    **License**: This software is for **Academic and Non-Commercial Research Use Only**.